KREM and successors

 Move to Moran Prairie

 In 1949, Mr. Wylie applied for a construction permit to move KREM to Moran Prairie at 4101 South Regal Street across the street from KHQ's transmitter site.
 KREM's new home had been occupied by KGA from 1942 to 1947.
-You can find more detailed information about this site at ( KGA - and KREM).
 A license to cover the construction permit was granted on 26 October 1950.

 KREM Use of KGA's Existing Towers